intentionet/netconan/README.rst

 * Specific addresses can optionally be preserved, e.g.

-  - ``--preserve-private-addresses`` skips anonymizing addresses that fall under private-use blocks defined in `RFC 1918 <https://tools.ietf.org/html/rfc1918#section-3>`_.

   - ``--preserve-addresses`` skips anonymizing the specified network or address e.g. ``--preserve-addresses 12.0.0.0/8,13.12.11.10`` will skip anonymization for any address in the ``12.0.0.0/8`` network and skip anonymizing ``13.12.11.10``.

+  - ``--preserve-private-addresses`` skips anonymizing addresses that fall under private-use blocks.

 * AS number blocks are preserved (i.e. an anonymized public AS number will still be in the public AS number range after anonymization).